Summary

 • Previously enrolled in a clinical trial of omaveloxolone.

-• Participating in a blinded interventional trial at the time of enrollment in the registry; participants may participate in other clinical trials after baseline data are collected.
+• Participating in a blinded interventional trial at the time of enrollment in the study; participants may participate in other clinical trials after baseline data are collected.

 Note: Other protocol-defined Inclusion/Exclusion criteria may apply.